Black Hand (character): Blackest Night

-While being transported to prison, Black Hand experienced a sudden power surge that killed his guards and began having visions of the dead planet Ryut and the Black Power Battery.

-After the visions he roams the desert, hearing "Death" calling to him.
+While being transported to prison, Black Hand experiences a power surge that kills his guards.
+He begins having visions of the dead planet Ryut and the Black Power Battery.
+After the visions, he roams the desert, hearing "Death" calling to him.
 It instructs him to reclaim all the souls it has lost in the DC Universe, including Superman and Hal Jordan.
 Black Hand returns to his family's house, kills his two brothers, his mother, his father, and then finally commits suicide.
 While these events unfold, the Guardian Scar arrives at the Hand house.
-She pronounces that the self-sacrifice "pleases him" and regurgitates the first Black power ring, which reanimated Black Hand.
+She pronounces that the self-sacrifice "pleases him" and regurgitates the first Black power ring, which reanimates Black Hand.
 She reveals that Hand is the physical embodiment of death, in the same manner that Ion is for willpower, Parallax is for fear, and the Predator is for love.
 Hand then announces that he will use his new power to finally extinguish the light.

-Black Hand later spies on Hal Jordan and the Flash as they pay their respects at the unmarked grave of Batman.
-After the two heroes depart, Black Hand digs up Batman's corpse and, speaking his own oath, begins the process of recruiting the deceased hero:
+Black Hand spies on Hal Jordan and the Flash as they pay their respects at the unmarked grave of Batman.
+After the two heroes depart, Black Hand unearths Batman's corpse and, speaking his own oath, begins the process of recruiting the deceased hero.
 While holding Bruce Wayne's skull, Black Hand tells the mysterious force behind the Black Lanterns (residing in Sector 666) that no one escapes death.
-He is later seen after Black Lanterns Elongated Man and Sue Dibny kill Carter Hall and Kendra Saunders.
+He is later seen after Black Lanterns Elongated Man and Sue Dibny kill Carter Hall / Hawkman and Kendra Saunders / Hawkgirl.
 Hand enters the room and proclaims that Hawkman and Hawkgirl will not escape death this time.
-Two black rings fly out of Batman's skull and Hand commands the two fallen heroes, by name, to rise.
+Two black rings fly from Batman's skull, and Hand commands the two fallen heroes to rise.
 Black Hand is also present when the Spectre is taken over by a black ring, gloating to the assembled magic users (such as Blue Devil and Zatanna) that their powers are useless against his "lord's" might.